stxss/chess/README.md

 Here's a simple quick demo of a game of a human against the computer

 ## How to Play
-You can either play it here on [repl.it]() or clone this repo on your local machine.
+You can clone this repo on your local machine.
 (Just beware that you'll probably want to zoom your terminal in, as the unicode chess pieces are pretty small and there's really no way of making them bigger)

 ## Pre-requisites
 ruby >= 3.1.2